 Can you freeze homemade potato wedges?

 Yes!
-Cool completely, and flash freeze on a baking sheet.
+Cool completely and flash freeze on a baking sheet.
 Once frozen, transfer to a freezer bag or an airtight container for up to 3 months.
-To reheat, thaw in the refrigerator and heat on a baking sheet in the oven at 400F for 5-10 minutes to heat through and keep the crispiness.
+To reheat, thaw in the refrigerator and heat in an air fryer or on a baking sheet in the oven at 400F for 5-10 minutes to heat through and keep the crispiness.

 Why do you soak potato wedges in cold water?